Exchange Throttling Policy for Exchange Migration

 What is Exchange Throttling?

-To avoid migration problems and ensure a smooth process, it is recommended to create a dedicated throttling policy for migration.
-This allows the migration to run efficiently without impacting server performance, ensuring that data transfer is seamless, reliable, and free from interruptions.
+To prevent migration issues and ensure a smooth process, it is recommended to create a dedicated throttling policy migration.
+This helps the migration run without affecting overall server performance, allowing mailboxes and data to migrate smoothly with reliable performance and zero downtime.

 How to Avoid Exchange Server Throttling?